gdsbook/book/notebooks/06_spatial_autocorrelation.md

 ## Spatial autocorrelation

 The notion of spatial dependence or spatial autocorrelation relates to the existence of a "functional relationship between what happens at one point in space and what happens elsewhere" {cite}`Anselin_1988`.
 Spatial autocorrelation thus has to do with the degree to which the similarity in values between observations in a dataset is related to the similarity in locations of such observations.
-Not completely unlike (although there are some key differences) the traditional correlation between two variables -which informs us about how the values in one variable change as a function of those in the other- or its temporal counterpart -which relates the value of a variable at a given point in time with those in previous periods-, spatial autocorrelation relates the value of the variable of interest in a given location, with values of the same variable in other locations.
+This is similar to the traditional idea of correlation between two variables, which informs us about how the values in one variable change as a function of those in the other, albeit with some key differences discussed in this chapter.
+In a similar fashion, spatial autocorrelation is also related (but distinct) to temporal counterpart, *temporal autocorrelation*, which relates the value of a variable at a given point in time with those in previous periods.
+In contrast to these other ideas of correlation, *spatial autocorrelation* relates the value of the variable of interest in a given location, with values of the same variable in other locations.
 An alternative way to understand the concept is as the degree of information contained in the value of a variable at a given location about the value of that same variable in other locations.

-In order to understand better the notion of spatial autocorrelation, it is useful to begin by considering its absence.
+In order to better understand the notion of spatial autocorrelation, it is useful to begin by considering what the world looks like in its absence.
 A key idea in this context is that of spatial randomness: a situation in which the location of an observation gives no information whatsoever about its value.
-In other words, a variable is spatially random if it is distributed following no discernible pattern over space.
+In other words, a variable is spatially random if its distribution follows no discernible spatial pattern.
 Spatial autocorrelation can thus be formally defined as the "absence of spatial randomness".
-This definition renders spatial autocorrelation as a very encompassing and daunting concept.
-To better understand it, spatial autocorrelation is typically categorized along two main dimensions: sign and scale.

-Similar to the traditional, non-spatial case, spatial autocorrelation can adopt two main forms: **positive** and negative.
+This definition is still too vague, though.
+So, to get more specific, spatial autocorrelation is typically categorized along two main dimensions: sign and scale.
+Similar to the traditional, non-spatial case, spatial autocorrelation can adopt two main forms: **positive** and **negative**.
 The former relates to a situation where similarity and geographical closeness go hand-in-hand.
 In other words, similar values are located near each other, while different values tend to be scattered and further away.
 It is important that the sign of these values is not relevant for the presence of spatial autocorrelation: it may be high values close to high values, *or* low values close to low values.
 The important bit in this context is the relationship between closeness and statistical similarity is positive.
 This is a fairly common case in many social contexts and, in fact, several human phenomena display  clearly positive spatial autocorrelation.
 For example, think of the distribution of income, or poverty, over space: it is common to find similar values located nearby (wealthy areas close to other wealthy areas, poor population concentrated in space too).
 In contrast, **negative** spatial autocorrelation reflects a situation where similar values tend to be located away from each other.
 In this case, statistical similarity is associated with distance.
-This is a somewhat less common circumstance in the social sciences, but it still exist.
+This is somewhat less common in the social sciences, but it still exists.
 An example can be found in phenomena that follow processes of spatial competition or situations where the location of a set of facilities aims at the highest spatial coverage.
 The distribution of supermarkets of different brands, or of hospitals usually follows a pattern of negative spatial dependence.

-Spatial autocorrelation can also be delimited by the scale at which it is considered.
-We talk of global or local processes. **Global** spatial autocorrelation, on which this chapter is focused on, considers the overall trend that the location of values follows.
+It can also help to understand spatial autocorrelation using the scale at which it is considered.
+We generally talk of global or local processes. **Global** spatial autocorrelation, on which this chapter is focused on, considers the overall trend that the location of values follows.
 In doing this, the study of global spatial autocorrelation makes possible statements about the degree of *clustering* in the dataset.
 Do values generally follow a particular pattern in their geographical distribution?
 Are similar values closer to other similar values than we would expect from pure chance?
 These are some of the questions that relate to global spatial autocorrelation. **Local** autocorrelation focuses on deviations from the global trend at much more focused levels than the entire map, and it is the subject of the next chapter.

 We will explore these concepts with an applied example, interrogating the data about the presence, nature, and strength of global spatial autocorrelation.
 To do this, we will use a set of tools collectively known as Exploratory Spatial Data Analysis (ESDA).
 Analogous to its non-spatial counterpart (EDA; {cite}`Tukey1977exploratory`), ESDA has been specifically designed for this purpose, and puts space and the relative location of the observations in a dataset at the forefront of the analysis.
 The range of ESDA methods is wide and spans from simpler approaches like choropleth maps (previous chapter), to more advanced and robust methodologies that include statistical inference and an explicit recognition of the geographical arrangement of the data.
 The purpose of this chapter is to dip our toes into the latter group.